NL33/electron-git/zdownloads-in-app.md

     -move file/folders to trash
     note, according to repo, support for linux is not very good

+$ npm install electron-context-menu
+    -May 25, 2021
+    -installs a default and then easily customizable contextmenu (ie, right click menu)

 # Prior to rollback on April 15, 2021
 # RobotJS